plan44 matter beta README

 The following devices are supported:

-Suitable hardware with matter support for the smarthome oecosystem you want to use
+Suitable hardware with matter support for the smart home ecosystem to be used

-For operation with Apple Home, the requirements are an iPhone or iPad for the user interface and an AppleTV or HomePod mini for the "Home Hub" functionality, all must have at least iOS/iPadOS/tvOS 16.1 installed.
+For operation with Apple Home, the requirements are an iPhone or iPad for the user interface and an AppleTV or HomePod mini for the "Home Hub" functionality, all of which must have at least iOS/iPadOS/tvOS 16.1 installed.
+For Google you need a Nest Hub 2 or newer, for Alexa an Echo Dot 4 or newer, for SmartThings a Smart Home Hub V3 or newer.

 Once the above requirements are met, onboarding is easy:

-- From your device list, choose at least one light you want to bridge to matter.
-Open the info dialog with the (i)-button and press the "Enable for bridging to matter" button.
+• Select at least one device from the device list that is to be connected to matter.
+Open the info dialog with the (i) button and click the "Enable for bridging to matter" button

-- Now the dialog should present you a QR code (the so-called onboarding code)
+• The dialog now displays a QR code (the so-called onboarding code)

-Once onboarding is complete, you'll have all the devices you selected for bridging (see second step above) visible in your app(s) and accessible directly or via a voice control assistant you might have (hey Siri, ok Google, Alexa).
+Once onboarding is complete, all devices selected for bridging (see second step above) will be visible in the Home apps and can be controlled directly or, if necessary, via the voice control assistants (hey Siri, ok Google, Alexa).

-You can add more devices now by clicking the "Enable for bridging to matter" button as described above - but give the smart home system a few minutes to sync up afterwards...
+Further devices can now be added by clicking the "Enable for bridging to matter" button (in the device list, in the info dialog of the respective device) as described above - but please give the smart home system a few minutes to synchronise afterwards...
+Also note that not all device types can be represented in matter, and not every device type is supported by every smart home ecosystem.

-At this time (2.7.0.9/1.7.0.9 beta), on/off devices, dimmed luminaires and plug-in devices, coloured luminaires, temperature, humidity and brightness sensors for "bridging" are supported.
+At this time on/off devices, dimmed luminaires and plug-in devices, coloured luminaires, temperature, humidity and brightness sensors as well as shutters and blinds are supported.
 Further device types will follow.

 For questions, discussions, suggestions etc. there is a new section for matter in the plan44 forum.